alexguan/node-zookeeper-client/README.md

 client.connect();
 ```

-List and watch the children of given znode:
+List and watch the children of given node:

 ```javascript
 var zookeeper = require('node-zookeeper-client');